sarthi2395/ShinyCapture/README.md

 ![Logo](ShinyCaptureLogo.jpg)

 Package to facilitate taking easy screenshots of webpage elements in a RShiny Web Application.
+This package incorporates [html2canvas](https://html2canvas.hertzen.com/) script using the awesome `shinyjs` package by [Dean Attali](https://deanattali.com/) to take neat and tidy screenshots.

 How to install
 --------------